Globe & Mail, Business Section

 By Emil Nicolov,

 In the next ten years, as the World awakens at last to the most formidable challenge it has ever faced, it will pleasantly discover that a solution is already there.
 Throughout history, man has struggled with his external environment to ensure survival; the 21st century will be a vastly different place because we will have to face a problem that is fundamentally man-made, this is the exhaustion of our natural endowments in clean air, clean water and readily available energy and materials.
-Fortunately, Japan has been working on a solution to this problem for a long time.
-In 1976, Donald R. Thurston remarked that “Japan, bordering on the brink of ecological catastrophe, has the unenviable distinction of being the most heavily polluted nation in the world.”
-The frenzied pace of industrial development in the post-WWII period, combined with a small geography and high population density made this result inevitable early on for Japan.
-In the three decades that followed, Japan had no choice but to clean up its act, and clean-up it did.
-Today Japan boasts the lowest level of energy consumption and carbon emissions per capita amongst the OECD countries.
+Fortunately,

 In the land where the sun rises, the fight to preserve the environment is a matter of national concern, and solutions have been achieved by a mix of central policy and voluntary commitments to emissions and energy intensity targets (most notably through the Keidanren Voluntary Action Plan on the Environment, a non-binding framework adopted across all key industries).
-Most importantly, change was made possible in Japan because of a fundamental paradigm shift in the manner in which the economy should be run, and particularly by emphasizing the importance of tapping human ingenuity in order to reduce the impact on the environment.
-Today it is a rare sight indeed if a Japanese company does not have a line of environmentally-friendly products or services, regardless of the business it operates.
+Most importantly, change was made possible in

 The all-powerful Ministry of Economy, Trade and Industry, or METI, unveiled in March of this year the “Cool Earth 50” initiative, an ambitious plan to cut down global carbon emissions in half by 2050.
 It is not the first time that the Japanese government is attempting to coordinate the economy towards a seemingly unattainable goal.
-In fact, Japan may just have the means to achieve this vision, and it has proved in the past its ability to redefine the world economy against seemingly impossible odds.
-Many Japanese companies are already involved with international projects to reduce carbon emissions as per the Joint Implementation (JI) mechanism of the Kyoto protocol.
-Domestically, various eco-technologies which are still at their infancy stage elsewhere in the World, are already widely adopted, including solar power, clean coal, low-emission vehicles and fuel-cell systems.
+In fact,

 Two technologies that are less commonly discussed in the press but hold the promise for revolutionary change are Intelligent Transport Systems (ITS) and Building Energy Management Systems (BEMS).
 Let us look in a little more depth at how Japanese companies have adopted these innovations.